 You may think that’s not a big deal because you plan to live in an apartment, but think again.
 Most landlords run a credit check prior to approving new tenant applications.
 Although some landlords are only concerned about whether you paid your rent on time somewhere else, many take the whole credit report into account.
 If you have a low credit score, you may not be able to get into apartments you really want to live in even if you have more than enough income to pay the rent.
 In some cases, you may also have to get a co-signer before you can move in.
 In short, poor credit keeps you from having the freedom to live where you want, whether you choose to rent or own your living quarters.

 Having a low credit score can literally cost you thousands of dollars.
 Here are just a few of the ways you’ll end up paying extra because of credit problems:

 In addition to the higher loan costs you may end up paying if you have bad credit, you may lose money through the loss of benefits.
 For example, many credit card companies will deny cash back or other reward cards to customers with poor credit histories.
 Not only will you miss out on getting extra cash from your credit card company if you don’t qualify for these rewards, but you also will have to pay full price for flights and other common rewards offered by premium credit card companies.
-Monitor your credit score with TransUnion Credit Monitoring, and if your score is low consider a credit repair service such as Lexington Law which includes a free consultation, credit score and full report.
+Monitor your credit score with TransUnion Credit Monitoring, and if your score is low consider one of the best credit repair companies such as Lexington Law which includes a free consultation, credit score and full report, or Sky Blue Credit Repair, which offers a more affordable price.
 Take control of your credit score, it will save you big in the long run.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.